allenai/ai2thor/README.md

 Upon executing the ```controller.start()``` a window should appear on screen with a view of the room FloorPlan28.

 ## Event/Metadata
 Each call to ```controller.step()``` returns an instance of an Event.
-Detailed descriptions of each field can be found within the [tutorial](http://ai2thor.allenai.org/tutorials/event-metadata).
+Detailed descriptions of each field can be found on the [Documentation Page](http://ai2thor.allenai.org/documentation/event-metadata).
 The Event object contains a screen capture from the point the last action completed as well as metadata about each object within the scene.

 ```python
 event = controller.step(dict(action=MoveAhead))